Outerplanar and Forest Storyplans: Abstract

 \section{Abstract}

 We study the problem of gradually representing a complex graph as a sequence of drawings of small subgraphs whose union is the complex graph.
 The sequence of drawings is called \emph{storyplan}, and each drawing in the sequence is called a \emph{frame}.
-In an outerplanar storyplan, every frame is outerplanar; in a forest storyplan, every frame is acyclic.
+In an (outer)planar storyplan, every frame is (outer)planar; in a forest storyplan, every frame is acyclic.
+It is known that every graph of treewidth at most~3 admits a planar storyplan and that deciding whether a given graph admits a planar storyplan is \NP-complete [Binucci et al., JCSS 2024].

-We identify graph families that admit such storyplans and families for which such storyplans do not always exist.
+We first prove that deciding whether a given graph admits an outerplanar storyplan (or a forest storyplan) is \NP-complete.
+Then, we show that the \FPT\ algorithms of Binucci et al.\ [2024] also work for our problem variants with small modifications.
+We identify graph families that admit outerplanar and forest storyplans and families for which such storyplans do not always exist.
 In the affirmative case, we present efficient algorithms that produce straight-line storyplans.